cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/interactive/trex/wireless/docs/source/api.rst

 Plugins Use
 -----------

-| To use plugins, first thing to do is to load them in the Manager.
-| This should be done before starting the Manager.

-    .. automethod:: wireless.trex_wireless_manager.WirelessManager.load_ap_service
-        :noindex:

-    .. automethod:: wireless.trex_wireless_manager.WirelessManager.load_client_service
-        :noindex:

-| These methods returns a ServiceInfo used to start services.
-| Once the plugins loaded, and devices created, one can start services on a set of devices :
+| Once the devices are created, one can start services on a set of devices :

     .. automethod:: wireless.trex_wireless_manager.WirelessManager.add_aps_service
         :noindex: